guzzle (verb, noun) /ˈgʌzəl/ LISTEN

 In pop culture

-Guzzling is not generally a good thing, especially if you are guzzling something unhealthy like sweets, as emphasized in this song from the musical Willy Wonka & the Chocolate Factory:
+Guzzling is not generally a good thing, especially if you are guzzling something unhealthy like sweets, as emphasized in this scene from the movie Willy Wonka & the Chocolate Factory:

 Did you know?